vhorb/vhorb.github.io/README.md

 ## Introduction

-This site has adaptive design and can be viewed as on Desktop and as Mobile screen.
+This site has an adaptive design and can be viewed on Desktop as well as a Mobile screen.
-I aware about environment and if needed please get one-page PDF version.
+I'm aware of the environment and if needed please get the one-page PDF version.
 [GET PDF](./assets/pdf/CV_Horbovskykh.pdf)

 ## Summary of Qualifications
-I am a 5+ years experienced Software Quality Engineer, including 3 years as Automation Test Engineer.
+I am 5+ years experienced Software Quality Engineer, including 3 years as an Automation Test Engineer.
-Working on various projects and have experience in Desktop and Web Testing, Business oriented projects, working as team member and independent engineer.
+Working on various projects and have experience in Desktop and Web Testing, Business oriented projects, working as a team member and independent engineer.

 Linkedin Account: [Viacheslav Horbovskykh](https://www.linkedin.com/in/viacheslav-horbovskykh-5961a162)